biothings/mygene.info/docs/index.rst

 `Migration guide from v1 to v2 API <doc/migration_from_v1.html>`_

 Still want to stick with v1 API for a while?
-It's still there: `v1 API </v1/doc>`_, but annotation data there won't updated any more.
+It's still there: `v1 API </v1/doc>`_, but annotation data there won't be updated any more.

 .. include :: doc/quick_start.rst